MinaMelek/Text-topic-classification/README.md

+# Text topic classification
-#Text topic classification\n A Pytorch LSTM model for news category classification based on articles' headlines using word embedding initialization of both word2vec and glove.
+A Pytorch LSTM model for news category classification based on articles' headlines using word embedding initialization of both word2vec and glove.